lilamcilveen/Secure-Password-Check/README.md

 - There can not be 3 or more consecutive characters (e.g. 'aaa').

-  These types of passwords are difficult to remember and are becoming less ideal as the landscape of password cracking changes, ideal with a password manager.
+  These types of passwords are difficult to remember and are becoming less ideal in many scenarios as the landscape of password cracking changes, ideal with a password manager.

 ---